Kong/docs.konghq.com/app/plugins/request-termination.md

 ## Example Use Cases

-- Temporarily disable an API (ex: maintenance mode).
+- Temporarily disable an API, Route, or Service (ex: maintenance mode).
 - Temporarily disable a Consumer (ex: excessive consumption).
 - Block anonymous access with multiple auth plugins in a logical `OR` setup.